NiyaB1/Decidr-Smart-Task-Scheduler/README.md

-# Decision Fatigue Reducer
+# Decidr - Decision making meets responsibilty

-A minimalist web application designed to eliminate decision fatigue by forcing a single, actionable decision instead of overwhelming you with choices.
+## ⭐ A decision fatigue reducer tool for smart task scheduling

+A minimalist web application that eliminates decision fatigue by intelligently suggesting what task to do next based on your available time, priorities, and deadlines.
+No choice paralysis.
+No endless lists.
+Just clarity.

 ## 🧠 The Problem

-Modern life is plagued by constant micro-decisions:
+Modern work is drowning in decisions:
-- "What should I eat for lunch?"
+- "What should I work on right now?"
-- "When should I start working?"
+- "I have 30 minutes—which task fits?"
-- "Which task should I tackle first?"
+- "Which task should I prioritize?"
-- "How long should I break for?"

-Each small decision depletes your cognitive resources, leading to **decision fatigue**—the deterioration of decision quality after making many choices.
-By evening, you're paralyzed and exhausted.
+- "Will I finish this before the deadline?"

+Decision fatigue paralyzes productivity.
+You waste time deciding what to do instead of actually doing it.

 ## ✨ The Solution

-Decision Fatigue Reducer cuts through the noise with a brutally simple approach:
+Decision Fatigue Reducer removes the choice:

-1. **Answer 3 quick constraints** about your situation
-2. **Get 1 decision** (no lists, no options, no debate)
-3. **Execute immediately**
+1. **Create your task list** — Add tasks with time estimates, priority levels, and deadlines
+2. **Tell the app your available time** — "I have 30 minutes"
+3. **Get one suggestion** — The app intelligently picks the best task
+4. **Execute or track remaining time** — Mark done or move to the next task

-No productivity theater.
-No choice paralysis.
-Just clarity.
+No lists to scroll.
+No options to debate.
+Just one clear action.

-Example usage:
+### Example Flow:
 ```
-Q: What category? → Work
-Q: How much time? → 20 minutes
-Q: Your energy level? → Medium

-You decided:
-→ Finish one small task in 20 minutes
+Add Tasks:
+├─ Finish report (45 min) [HIGH] [Due in 2hrs]
+├─ Email client (15 min) [MEDIUM]
+└─ Take a break (10 min) [LOW]

+User: "I have 30 minutes"
+App: → Email client (15 min) [MEDIUM priority, fits perfectly]

+User marks finished or says "I have 15 min left"
+App: → Take a break (10 min)
 ```

 ## 🎯 Why This Works

-- **Reduces cognitive load** — Decision fatigue happens when you choose.
-One decision = instant clarity
+- **Reduces cognitive load** — The app chooses for you based on priority and deadlines, not your overwhelmed brain
-- **Psychological insight** — Constraints breed creativity; unlimited options breed anxiety
-- **Friction-free** — Minimal interface, maximum impact
-- **Honest** — Doesn't pretend to be a productivity system; it's a decision tool
+- **Respects urgency** — Tasks with deadlines and HIGH priority get suggested first
+- **Time-aware** — Only suggests tasks that fit your available time window
+- **Adaptive** — As you complete tasks, the app continuously recalculates the best next action
+- **Psychological science** — Constraints (available time) + single output (one suggestion) = clarity, not paralysis

 ## 🛠️ Tech Stack

-- **HTML** — Structure
+- **HTML** — Semantic structure with form inputs and task list
-- **CSS** — Clean, minimal styling
+- **CSS** — Responsive, clean, minimal design (no frameworks)
-- **JavaScript** — Logic and randomized decision generation
+- **JavaScript** — Smart suggestion algorithm with priority/deadline logic

 No frameworks.
-No bloat. ~100 lines of code.
+No bloat.
+Pure frontend. ~500 lines of code.

+**Future phases:**
+- Phase 2: Mobile app (React Native / Flutter)
+- Phase 3: Backend + cloud sync
+- Phase 4: Collaboration features

 ## 🚀 Quick Start

 1. Clone this repository
 2. Open `index.html` in your browser
-3. Answer 3 questions
-4. Get your decision
+3. Add tasks with priorities and deadlines
+4. Enter available time
+5. Get a smart suggestion
+6. Complete and move to the next task

 That's it.

 ## 📋 Features

-- ✅ Three constraint-based inputs (Category, Time, Energy)
-- ✅ Randomized decision generation (eliminates bias)
-- ✅ Dark mode friendly interface
-- ✅ Mobile responsive
+- ✅ **Task Management** — Add, delete, and view all tasks easily
+- ✅ **Priority Levels** — Mark tasks as HIGH, MEDIUM, or LOW priority
+- ✅ **Deadline Tracking** — Set deadlines for urgent tasks
+- ✅ **Smart Suggestion Engine** — Recommends task based on:
+  - Available time
+  - Priority level (HIGH → MEDIUM → LOW)
+  - Deadline urgency
+  - Task duration fit
+- ✅ **Task Completion** — Mark tasks done or track remaining time
+- ✅ **Continuous Optimization** — As you complete tasks, app recalculates best next action
+- ✅ **Mobile Responsive** — Works on desktop and mobile (Phase 2: React Native / Flutter app)
-- ✅ Zero dependencies
+- ✅ **Zero Dependencies** — Pure HTML, CSS, JavaScript
+- ✅ **Persistent Storage** — Saves tasks to browser (localStorage)

+## 🎤 For Recruiters

+*"I built a smart task scheduler that eliminates decision fatigue in the workplace.
+The app combines cognitive psychology principles with algorithmic decision-making: it respects user constraints (available time + deadline urgency), applies priority logic, and delivers one actionable suggestion instead of overwhelming users with options.
+This demonstrates full-stack thinking: UX psychology + algorithm design + clean code architecture."*

+**Technical highlights:**
+- Task priority and deadline-based algorithm
+- Event-driven JavaScript with DOM manipulation
+- State management without frameworks
-- ✅ Cacheable for offline use
+- localStorage for data persistence
+- Responsive mobile-first design
+- Clean separation of concerns (HTML structure, CSS styling, JS logic)

 ## 📜 License
 This project is licensed under the **MIT License**.

 ---

 **Stop thinking.
-Start deciding.**
+Start acting.**